Buyer intent data tells your business when a lead is considering your products or services as a solution.

 Buyer intent data goes beyond regular ABM data since it can reveal what clients are considering your products or services, and when.

 Relevant data categories:

-Buyer intent data makes ABM strategies more personalized, so businesses can target clients precisely when they are interested in a solution.
+Buyer intent data makes ABM strategies more personalised, so businesses can target clients precisely when they are interested in a solution.

 Here are five ways to execute ABM campaigns with intent data: